 But don’t let this stop you!
 It doesn’t have to be overwhelming.
-We get a lot of emails from people just like you, who want to study jazz but just need some help in the right direction.
+I hear from a lot of people like you, who want to study jazz but just need some help in the right direction.

 Even if you’ve started studying jazz already, this guide can serve as a great checklist for you.
 The goal is to provide you with all of the resources you need to get going!

 Let’s get started!

-Be listening to a lot of jazz
+Step #1: Listen to a lot of jazz

 There are many important aspects to learning a language, but listening is at the top of the list.
 You need to be immersed in jazz music in order to truly get it.